18 Great Listicle Examples & Ideas To Drive More Clicks

 So your title must stop the reader in their tracks!
 And if the headline fails to do so?
 The reader simply moves on (and you lose a customer).

 But it shouldn't be clickbait!
-While clickbait titles can draw attention, you risk losing readers' trust (and respect).
+While clickbait titles can draw attention, you risk losing readers' trust (and respect) if you're not careful.

 Here are a few useful tips: